bpalomino5/RealTech-Inc/README.md

  - Chris: Read into routing for website
  - Kenneth: Fixed mock up data
  - Dongri: Fixed mock up data
- - Daniel: Organized weekend tasks
+ - Daniel: Gave weekend tasks to prepare for next Sprint

  Tasks for the weekend: